Dragon boating – A World Wide Activity.

 in a challenging physical activity.

-It’s a great time to investigate Paddlers for Life on Lake Windermere;
+It’s a great time to investigate Paddlers for Life on Windermere in the Lake District, Cumbria.

 • Make new friends